RHAM231/My-Django-Website/README.md

 # Security

 I take security seriously.
-My site scores an A on SecurityHeaders.com(https://securityheaders.com/?q=https%3A%2F%2Frexhmitchell.com%2F).
-In addition to the standard SSL certificate, I utilize Django's extensive built in security settings, Django-CSP, and AWS Security Groups.
+My site scores an A on [SecurityHeaders.com](https://securityheaders.com/?q=https%3A%2F%2Frexhmitchell.com%2F).
+In addition to the standard SSL certificate which provides https access, I utilize Django's extensive built in security settings, Django-CSP, and AWS Security Groups.

 ### Django Security Settings